March 6, 2020

 Clinical Contributors to this Story

-But you may be wondering – do flu masks really work?
+But you may be wondering – do face masks really work?
 Should you get a supply?

-We talked with Jerry Zuckerman, M.D., vice president of infection protection and control at Hackensack Meridian Health about some of the most common questions about respirators and their use.
+We talked with Thomas Bader, M.D., M.B.A., vice president of medical quality and performance improvement at Hackensack Meridian Health about some of the most common questions about face masks, respirators and their use.

-1. Should I wear a flu mask or N95 mask in public?
+1. Should I wear a face mask in public?

-The CDC does recommend that everyone take normal preventative actions to prevent the spread of viruses.
+The CDC continues to urge everyone to take normal preventative actions to prevent the spread of viruses.
 This includes:

 - Stay away from people who are sick